warroyo/future-blog/TAP/custom-workload/README.md

 ## Create a new config template

 The config template will generate the deployment and service yaml.
-In this case we have taken the `server-template` and modified it to add the overlay defined in the `addVolumes` function that will inject volumes from the workload params.
+In this case we have taken the `server-template` and modified it to add the overlay defined in the `addVolumes` function that will inject volumes from the workload params. the full template is located [here](./volume-template.yml)

 ```bash
 kubectl  apply -f volume-template.yml